K. K. Senthil Kumar

-K. K. Senthil Kumar is an Indian cinematographer who works in Telugu cinema.
+K. K. Senthil Kumar (Kodandapani Krishna Murthy Senthil Kumar) is an Indian cinematographer who works in Telugu cinema.
 He is known for his frequent collaborations with S.S.
 Rajamouli.
 A graduate of the Film and Television Institute of India, Pune, Senthil Kumar began his career as a cinematographer with the TV sitcom Amrutham and made his film debut with Aithe (2003), earning critical recognition.

 Over the years, he has worked on several notable films, including Sye (2004), Chatrapathi (2005), Yamadonga (2007), Arundhati (2009), Magadheera (2009), Eega (2012), Baahubali (2015), Baahubali 2 (2017), and RRR (2022).
 He earned various accolades, including four Filmfare Awards, two Nandi Awards and four SIIMA awards, among others.